Our patient wanted an upgrade on her smile

 In many instances, a beautiful bridge made without metal may prove to be a better option for a smile.
 Implants require a good to great surgeon to make them as pretty.
 Although dental implants are strong, they require more surgery to make the gums look good.
 An implant takes much longer to do.

 How is an All Porcelain Bridge Placed?

-Placing an all porcelain bridge requires two office visits.
+Placing an these bridges requires two office visits.
 During the first visit the patient being prepped and has impressions.
 The impressions are then sent to a dental lab where the bridge is made.
 A temporary bridge is made to wear as the final product is being created.

 Once the bridge is made, the patient returns for the second visit.
 At that time, the bridge is tested for fit and color.
 Once the patient says that the bridge is comfortable, the bridge is then cemented.

 If you are interested in learning more about improving your smile or replacing missing teeth, with implant crowns and bridges contact our Chicago, IL area practice at 847-234-0517 and schedule a consultation with Dr. Fondriest.
 We have many all porcelain bridge before and after examples to share.
 We look forward to hearing from you soon.

 Dr. Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States